Introduction to Media APIs

 - Use your existing cloud storage such as AWS S3, Azure Blob Storage, or GCP Cloud Storage

-See the Media Input and Output guide for examples of how to use these.
+See the Media Input and Output guide for examples of how to use these and Supported Media Formats for the types.

 To process media, you first start a processing job and then need to wait for that processing job to complete.
 There are two approaches to handling this within your applications.